blueimp/jQuery-File-Upload/README.md

 ### Optional requirements

 - [JavaScript Templates engine](https://github.com/blueimp/JavaScript-Templates)
-  v3+: Used to render the selected and uploaded files for the Basic Plus UI and jQuery UI versions.
+  v3+: Used to render the selected and uploaded files.
 - [JavaScript Load Image library](https://github.com/blueimp/JavaScript-Load-Image)
   v2+: Required for the image previews and resizing functionality.
 - [JavaScript Canvas to Blob polyfill](https://github.com/blueimp/JavaScript-Canvas-to-Blob)
-  v3+:Required for the image previews and resizing functionality.
+  v3+:Required for the resizing functionality.
 - [blueimp Gallery](https://github.com/blueimp/Gallery) v2+: Used to display the
   uploaded images in a lightbox.
 - [Bootstrap](https://getbootstrap.com/) v3+: Used for the demo design.